Skip to content

 5. Instruct a solicitor and complete

-Use a solicitor experienced in shared ownership conveyancing.
-They will review the lease, handle searches, and manage the legal transfer.
-The shared ownership lease is more complex than a standard purchase, so specialist experience matters.
+Use a solicitor who is at home with shared ownership conveyancing.
+They read through the lease, run the searches and handle the legal transfer.
+A shared ownership lease is more involved than a standard one, so that experience counts.

 6. 06